SumoLogic/sumologic-documentation/docs/manage/scheduled-views/add-scheduled-view.md

 1. **Query.** Enter the full query that encompasses the data you'd like indexed in the view.
 Parse operators and most search operators are supported in views.
 1. **Search Mode**.
 Set to **Auto Parse Mode** for [Dynamic Parsing](../../search/get-started-with-search/build-search/dynamic-parsing.md) of JSON data.
 Manual Mode is the default search behavior.
 1. **Start Date.** Click the date that you'd like to use as the start time of the index.
 All data from that point forward will be indexed in the scheduled view.
 The oldest selectable date represents the end of the retention period of your Sumo Logic account.
-    :::note
+    :::note limitation
-    No more than 365 days can be selected as the start date.
+    You cannot select a start date older than 365 days.
     :::
 1. **Retention Period.** Either enter a retention period for the data in the index, in days, or click **Apply the retention period of Default Partition**.
 For more information, see [Manage Indexes with Variable Retention](../partitions-data-tiers/manage-indexes-variable-retention.md).
 1. **Data Forwarding.** (Optional).
 Choose **Enable Data Forwarding** to [forward data from Sumo to Amazon S3](../data-forwarding/amazon-s3-bucket.md).
 The results from the Scheduled View are forwarded to S3.
 Raw logs are sent if the view query does not use an aggregate operator.
 If the view query performs an aggregation, aggregate results are sent.
 See [File Format](../data-forwarding/amazon-s3-bucket.md) for details on how the file objects are structured.